Matt Wallner Player Props: Twins vs. Mariners

-On Monday, Matt Wallner (.407 batting average in his past 10 games, with a double, a home run, five walks and three RBI) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 7:40 PM ET.
+After hitting .367 with a double, a home run, five walks and three RBI in his past 10 games, Matt Wallner and the Minnesota Twins face the Seattle Mariners (who will start George Kirby) at 7:40 PM ET on Tuesday.

-In his previous game, he reached base in all four of his plate appearances (2-for-2 with a double) against the White Sox.

 Matt Wallner Game Info & Props vs. the Mariners